petermchale/dairy-spread/README.md

 ## TODO
-* remove gspread dependency and complicated API activation step by following https://youtu.be/VLdrgE8iJZI
+* remove dependency on `gspread` and credentials by following https://youtu.be/VLdrgE8iJZI